Medium Reducers in React

 is also less convenient for arrays and objects.

-You’re smart and instead of repeating state updating logic in event handlers, you make a a function (or multiple) to organize state updating logic — a wrapped state setter — and pass that instead of the setter.
+You’re smart and instead of repeating state updating logic in event handlers, you make a function (or multiple) to organize state updating logic — a wrapped state-setter function — and pass that instead of the setter.
 Good move!
-That can guard state too, if you make sure to not use the state setter anywhere else that is.
+That can guard state too, if you make sure to not use the state-setter anywhere else that is.

 I tend to avoid callbacks for state updating logic, because I think, callbacks come with drawbacks in React.